carylwyatt/carylwyatt.github.io/_posts/2018-02-16-todays-hours.md

 ### JavaScript/jQuery
 #### Notes for implementation

-- When you link to this script, make sure to link to the CDN files for lodash and moment, too.
-- Setting up important variables:
+{:.code-notes}

-	- You'll find your calendar address in the settings of the google calendar.
+- Line 16: You'll find your calendar address in the settings of the google calendar.
 It looks like an email address and follows the phrase **Calendar ID**.
-	- The API key is supplied by the Google Developers Console API Manager.
+- Line 17: The API key is supplied by the Google Developers Console API Manager.
 You will need to create a new credential for this project, and this is free to do.
 See [Creating a Google API Key](https://docs.simplecalendar.io/google-api-key/) for step-by-step instructions.

 {% highlight javascript linenos %}
   //====set up date/time variables (moments.js)